A Myhill-Nerode Theorem for Generalized Automata, with Applications to Pattern Matching and Compression: Generalized Automata: Pattern Matching and Compression

-In this section, we prove Theorem \ref{theor:fmindexintroduction}.
+In this section, we prove Theorem \ref{theor:fmindexintroduction} and some related results.
 In order to present the main ideas, it will suffice to consider GDFAs.
-The more general case of GNFAs without $ \epsilon $-transitions requires minor technical modifications and will be considered in Appendix \ref{app:from gdfas to gnfas}.
+The more general case of GNFAs will be considered in Appendix \ref{app:from gdfas to gnfas}.